jethliya-balaji/Billing-System/README.md

 A modern billing system built with Django, Tailwind CSS, and HTMX.
 The system features a responsive design with light/dark theme support and real-time updates.

+## Live Demo
+The system is live at: http://midknightdev.pythonanywhere.com/
+- Username: admin
+- Password: 123

+## Customization
+You can customize the business name throughout the application by replacing "Billing System" with your business name in the following files:
+- src/templates/billing/print_bill.html
+- src/templates/billing/base.html
+- src/templates/billing/partials/navbar.html
+- src/core/urls.py

 ## Features

 - 🛍️ Product management